This is Part 1 of the ultimate guide to fixing hand numbness from ulnar nerve compression in 2021.

 - Spend about 1 minute on each region that requires mobilization

 While foam rolling is a great way to passively improve midback mobility, the gains won’t stick unless you teach your body how to control it again in the ever-present force of gravity.
-Learning to sit well and offset the forces of gravity requires education and training… again, another segway to the active care eBook you know I dig.
+Learning to sit well and offset the forces of gravity requires education and training… again, another segue to the active care guide we created to get rid of hand numbness for good.

 Still not solid on the idea of working on the midback (thoracic spine) to affect the arm and hand?